apigee/apigee-x-pupi-migration/recreate_with_no_downtime_and_no_data_existing_multi_region.md

 ### 2. Make sure other instances are capable of handling traffic.

 You need to make sure other instances which will handle the traffic has all the environments of the instance being created attached to them.
+Make required routing changes to make sure traffic is moved away from the instance to be replaced.

 Run this command on the instances which will serve traffic of the instance being recreated to attach the environments.
+Only run this command instances where the environment list is not empty in the source.sh for this region.

 ```shell
 1. REGION=##The Google Cloud region to install the new Apigee instance.
 Example: "us-west1"##